rozcestník;

 - the first part of the climb is an easy walk on the marked route up to the Zwischbergenpass (3268m)

-- firstly the path leads to the southern pass (3243m) and from here it follows the ridge to the main col (3268m), where the marked path ends
+- the path leads to southern pass (3243m) first and from here it follows a ridge to the main col (3268m), where the marked path ends

-- concerning time, it's much faster to walk over the snow
+- time wise, it's much faster to walk over snow

 - the snowfield is not more than 40° steep

-- at app.
-3750m the rock scramble starts, few pitches are II UIAA, one maybe II+
+- at approximately 3750m, rock scramble begins (few pitches are II UIAA, one maybe II+)

-- over the blocks you get to the South peak - 3972m
+- over rock blocks and stones you get to the South Summit - 3972m

-- here starts the final snow ridge, which connects the South and the Main peak
+- here starts the final snow ridge, which leads to the Main Summit

 final snow ridge connects the South and the Main peak

-- the difficulty of this section is determinated by snow conditions of course - in every case take crampons and ice axe with you
+- the difficulty of this part is determinated by snow conditions of course - in every case take crampons and ice axe with you